 And with a Baconian appetite to ‘control’ nature, like man the agriculturalist.
 A ‘system’ as a machine that can be optimised if the right metrics and quantities are known.
 We find the ‘Balance of Nature’-belief that is still present in the writings of Eugene Odum.
 But we then add cybernetics (Howard Odum) to the picture.

 Thus we arrive at the current technocratic doctrine of ‘environmentalism’ where ‘a safe climate’, the processes of ‘the weather’ can be engineered to an optimum state.

 Nature Restoration in The Netherlands means that one reshapes nature to a bureaucratic image, imprinted in more than 130 ‘habitat codes’ and ‘targets’ to be achieved.
 If dunes have naturally through time been overgrown by forests, than ‘nature developers’ raise the alarm.

-Ecological ‘advisory’ bureaus like Arcadis-eager to dampen tax money – then recreate the sand-dunes to the Arcadia on paper, designed by engineers and architects.
+Ecological ‘advisory’ bureaus like Arcadis then recreate the sand-dunes to the Arcadia on paper, designed by engineers and architects.
 They talk of the ‘restoration’ of ‘natural processes’, and act as the posessors of some ‘knowledge of the initiated’.
-Ofcourse, ‘natural processes’ are not more than ‘Time’ at work, Being, it is a sophistry to pose as ‘The Knowledgable’, justifying public spending for private gain.
+Ofcourse, ‘natural processes’ are not more than ‘Time’ at work, Being, it is a sophistry to pose as ‘The Knowledgable’; only the ‘initiated’ are entrusted with spending public money for private gain.

 With heavy machinery than the ‘nature restoration’ starts, shovels dig pools to ‘restore’ waters for a species that is labeled ‘critical’.
 Or they remove the vegetation to recreate the barren sands of the desired Arcadia, of which exact amounts of hectares are defined before the government is satisfied.
 Thus even ‘natural processes’ are claimed to be ‘restored’.